intmus/inttheory22-23/_07-harmonic-functions/a1-diaprogcirclefifths.md

 ## Goals for this topic

-The next five examples are meant to expose the logic behind the voice-leading of standard diatonic harmonies.
-To use these, study each example before moving on to the next and form a hypothesis regarding the voice leading (which chord tones resolve or pull to other chord tones).
-Once you have developed a theory as to how and why the progression works, move to the next example to see if your hypothesis can be applied.
+The next five examples will help you begin creating the logic behind the voice-leading of standard diatonic harmonies.
+To use these, study each example before moving on to the next and form a hypothesis regarding the voice leading--i.e. which chord tones resolve or pull to other chord tones.
+Once you have developed a theory as to how and why the progression works, move to the next instruction to see if your hypothesis can be applied to create the next idealized harmony.
 If it cannot, alter your hypothesis to account for both examples.
-Continue this way until you have found voice-leading rules that apply to all of the examples.
+Continue this way until you have found voice-leading rules that account for all of the examples.

 **This example has two idealized progressions of a V chord resolving to a I chord: one as triads and the other with a seventh chord.**
 - Study how each voice resolves.